fairfield-university-ba-510-spring2019/final-project-you-are-in-the-dental-repository/Readme.md

 ## 5. Test Database
 We created a test notebook to run queries to test Domain, Entity and Relational integrity of the database.

+## 6. Datawarehouse

+We created an ERD and datawarehouse to manipulate smaller sets of data.